You'll Get a Kick Out of Abby Wambach and Glennon Doyle's Whirlwind Love Story - E! Online

 But as all athletes know, getting better at anything is a process.
 Strengthening any muscle, physical or emotional, takes reps.

-"For the first couple of years, I was basically in observation mode—a little bit afraid to participate in the emotional welfare, the physical safety, and the development of these kids," Wambach admitted to Glamour.com last October.
+"For the first couple of years, I was basically in observation mode—a little bit afraid to participate in the emotional welfare, the physical safety, and the development of these kids," Wambach admitted to Glamour.com in October 2019.
 "I felt like I was a little bit of an outsider.
 I didn't really know what the hell I was doing, and Glennon—if you could see her parenting in action, it would be like going to be the assistant of the best coach that ever was and having no experience.
 But over time I realized that we both have very different strengths and we both do provide very different things for each of our kids.
 There's no one-stop-shop parenting."

-And while Melton does his equal share as a co-parent, Wambach acknowledged that her wife's ex-husband needed a minute to wrap his head around the new normal.
+And while Melton does his share, Wambach acknowledged that her wife's ex-husband needed a minute to wrap his head around the new normal.

 "What people don't know about us is that it has taken quite a bit of work to get to this loving blended family," she said.
 "It started with Craig, who put his feelings aside and his children's feelings before his own while going through the divorce.
 He gave these children permission to love me.
 It was truly maybe the greatest gift anybody's ever given me and, probably, Glennon."